 Budderoo National Park is so stoked with its rainforest that it built the Minnamurra Rainforest Centre just to brag about it.
 And rightly so, the rainforest within the canyon is lush and cool, protected from the midday sun by a high canopy and higher valley walls.
-Luckily this rainforest walk is near Sydney, you’ll spend more time under ferns than in the car!
+Luckily as this rainforest walk is near Sydney, you’ll spend more time under ferns than in the car!

-Linking up the Rainforest Loop Walk and The Falls Walk you’ll have a chance to spot native orchids, lyrebirds and delicate ferns from suspension bridges and elevated walkways that protect the rainforest floor.
-After a steady climb you’ll emerge at the base of the mesmerising Minnamurra Falls.
+Linking up the Rainforest Loop Walk and The Falls Walk you’ll have a chance to spot native orchids, lyrebirds, and delicate ferns from suspension bridges and elevated walkways that protect the rainforest floor.
+After a steady climb, you’ll emerge at the base of the mesmerising Minnamurra Falls.
 It’s hard to get more tranquil than this.

 7. Brindle Creek Walking Track

 The Brindle Creek walking track features the kind of dense, spongy, everything-is-growing-on-everything-else rainforest one comes to expect of Northern NSW.

 This day hike in the (badassly named) Border Ranges National Park takes you deep into an ancient rainforest environment littered with waterfalls and the elusive Antarctic beech.
 The large leaves of the Helmholtzia lily will be hard to miss, there’s so many that there’s a loop track named after them.